-When marriage gets tough, absolutely, wholeheartedly, avoid these five mistakes!
+When marriage gets tough, absolutely, wholeheartedly, avoid these nine mistakes!

 Our extended family doesn’t have a very good happily-ever-after marriage rate.

 We have a few family members that have been married and divorced more than three times.

 We have parents, uncles, aunts and grandparents that have all walked through the valley of divorce.